Zer0-bit/gaggiuino/README.md

        AUTO     - sets the profiling trend incremental or decremental (can be combined with preinfusion ) MAN      - allows for manual pressure control at brew time
- * DESCALE     - enables the descaling program, at this point there's only one default behaviour (10s x 5 times at 2bar, 20s x5 at 1 bar, 5min at 0 bar)
+ * DESCALE     - enables the descaling program, at this point there's only one default behaviour:

+         flush - 10s x 5 at 2bar
+         flush - 20s x5 at 1 bar
+         idle  - 5min at 0 bar

 # **PROJECT REQUIREMENTS**